IDRnD/idvoice-ios-demo/README.md

 iOS IDVoice sample application overview
 ===========================================

 **The application code is compatible with VoiceSDK 3.0.
-See branch '2.14' for VoiceSDK 2.13 and 2.14 support**
+See tag 'v2.14' for VoiceSDK 2.13 and 2.14 support**

 This sample application is intended to demonstrate the VoiceSDK voice verification and anti-spoofing capabilities: